 A beautiful, rugged corner of New Zealand - where the countryside meets the wild ocean.
 Rolling hills dotted with sheep, lush rainforest and remote coastline.
 Featuring some of the best surf in the country.
 At Curio Bay, you can swim with rare Hector’s dolphins.
 Spot yellow-eyed penguins, fur seals and sun-bathing sea lions in their natural habitat.

-"From the moment you enter the canopy of native bush that is our driveway in The Catlins, you enter another world.
-One without neighbours, it's a landscape that offers tranquillity and peacefulness, where you can just relax".Local hosts, Lyndon and Gill
+"From the moment you enter the canopy of native bush that is our driveway in The Catlins, you enter another world."Local hosts, Lyndon and Gill

 New Zealand’s third-largest island is situated 30-kilometres south of the South Island.
 Travel back in time, visiting Stewart Island is like New Zealand was 50 years ago.
 Experience the wild beauty with dense forest, rugged coastline and sandy beaches.
 There is a good chance of spotting Kiwis in their natural habitat, with 85% of the island being part of Rakiura National Park.